automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Dromiceiomimus.md

 # Dromiceiomimus
-## Description: Possibly the fastest dinosaur that ever lived.
+## Possibly the fastest dinosaur that ever lived.